How do I get to you?

 What do we do with our Coats/Bags?

 As the Museum is housed in a 19th century building with high ceiling and stone walls, it can get cold, particularly during the winter months.
-So we recommend pupils bring a coat and wear it around the museum if needed.
+We therefore recommend pupils bring a coat and wear it around the museum if needed.

 We have limited facilities for storage of coats and small bags.
 For a large school group pupils may need to carry their coats and bags with them.